 He did not say, “Look at the life she wasted!” or “Finally, stupid!”
 No, He communicated His joy to me that she was now His.
 Her life was spent to come to that one decision, a single choice, and that was enough for God.
 It was so contrary to my do, do, and produce mentality.
 But He was satisfied.
 Does this offend your sensibilities, too?

 It reminds me of the scripture about the workers in the vineyard.
 You remember, at the end of the day when the workers were getting their wages, the first to be hired complained.
 “Hey, wait a minute!
 We bore the burden of the labor in the heat of the day, and those who only worked for an hour get the same as us?!”
 The economy of God is not my economy.
 Thank God!
 I don’t get what I deserve either but instead receive according to His pleasure.

 Judging His Will With Human Eyes

-I have struggled against His Will.
+In the past I have struggled against His Will.
 I have looked at things with human eyes and questioned some of His choices.
-But I know that He ALWAYS knows best.
+But I know now that He ALWAYS knows best.
 All is God’s, and how He chooses to spend what is His is up to Him.
 This post is about His Ways.
 And as we, His yielded vessels, surrender to say yes, He brings forth His pleasure and His glory.